vhbeltramini/design_patterns/README.md

 # Composite Pattern
 <p style="color: gray; margin-top: -15px; margin-bottom: 25px;" >Also known as: Object Tree</p>

+Composite is a structural design pattern that allows you to create a tree of structures combining objects together and then use these structures as if they were individual objects.

 <p align="center" style="padding-top: 10px; text-align: center">
 <img src="https://refactoring.guru/images/patterns/diagrams/composite/structure-en-indexed.png?id=9fbce571969f4bc9bb57ee4a7d786852">